NATIONAL LABOR RELATIONS BOARD

 Rosenfeld today issued a report on casehandling developments in the Office of

-the General Counsel.
-The report covers selected cases of interest that were
+Part II is the traditional report and covers selected cases of interest that

-decided during the period from January 2003 through June 2003.
-It discusses
+were decided during the period from September 2002 through January 2003.
+It

-cases that were decided upon a request for advice from a Regional Director or on
+discusses cases that were decided upon a request from a Regional Director or on

 appeal from a Regional Director's dismissal of unfair labor practice charges.
 In

 addition, it summarizes cases in which the General Counsel sought and obtained

 Board authorization to institute injunction proceedings under Section 10(j) of